michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 ## Parmenter's "Winning Finance Team" Concept

 David Parmenter has been at the forefront of redefining the finance function's role.
-In his "Winning CFO" methodology (Parmenter, 2012), he emphasizes that truly effective finance teams operate as partners to the business rather than merely as providers of financial information.
+In his "Winning CFO" methodology (Parmenter, 2012), he emphasises that truly effective finance teams operate as partners to the business rather than merely as providers of financial information.

 According to Parmenter, the winning finance team:

 1. **Sells the vision**: Communicates the purpose behind finance initiatives
-2. **Creates strategic alliances**: Builds relationships across the organization
+2. **Creates strategic alliances**: Builds relationships across the organisation
 3. **Maintains what's working**: Preserves effective practices while innovating
 4. **Understands the customers**: Knows what internal customers genuinely need
 5. **Delivers "wow" projects**: Implements high-impact initiatives